LearnersGuild/learning-os/game/terrain-architecture.md

 ### Skill Level(s)

 A Challenge belongs to at least 1 or more Skill Levels[^1].
 Unless a player has achieved that skill level, they cannot unlock the challenge.
 The Skill Level section of a challenge, describes which abilities the challenge requires/develops for which Skill level(s), and the Skill Points (SP) associated with each skill level.
+Challenges within a Skill Level's Challenge Set all contribute SP towards that Skill Level.

 For example, the "Build Online Resume" can have the following Skill Levels: